-Sweet Tea Tiramisu Trifle for Two is my Southern shortcut skinny version of the Italian dessert.
-Less than 100 calories and ready in 15 minutes!
+Sweet Tea Tiramisu Trifle for Two is my Southern shortcut skinny version of the classic Italian dessert.
+Less than 160 calories and ready in 15 minutes!

 Tiramisu means "pick me up" or "cheer me up".
 It's typically made with espresso and/or rum soaked ladyfingers and layered with mascarpone cheese and whipped cream.
 Well, here in the South, sweet tea is what cheers us up!
 The calories from sweet tea... not-so-much.
 I use pre-sweetened tea bags to make this easy dessert in minutes.